statopt/static-optimizer-wp/readme.txt

 * Automatic image optimization (gif, jpeg, png)
 * Files are reloaded only when they are changed on your server (or deleted from ours).
 * Our servers check and if the visitor's browser support webp that's what we'll serve.
+* Responsive Images (from srcset) are also processed
 * We've put extra efforts to make this plugin as efficient as possible.
 * Simple to use